Audition Process and Information for Prospective Music Majors

 Students are also permitted to use the etudes used for the TMEA All-District, All-Region, and All-State auditions.
 Typically, two etudes are selected.
 The slower etude should demonstrate the student's musical and expressive ability, quality of tone and intonation, and breath control.
 The faster etude should primarily demonstrate the student's technical ability.
 Students from other states may perform the all-state audition material selected by their state music educators association.

 Students may also perform a solo from the Texas UIL Solo list.
 If they cannot provide their own accompanist, they may contact the Communication and Performing Arts Office to make arrangements for one of the ETBU staff accompanists for their audition.
 Students from other states may submit their solo for approval prior to the audition.

 To schedule your audition contact the Communication and Performing Arts Office at email@example.com or phone 903.923.2158.

 To visit with one of our applied lesson teachers, contact them directly:

-Brass instruments: Dr. Doug Lockard - firstname.lastname@example.org
+Brass and Woodwind instruments:: Dr. Doug Lockard - firstname.lastname@example.org

 Percussion instruments: Mr. Anthony Robinson - email@example.com